Assumption Breaks Ground on Health Sciences Building

 “Nursing students will benefit from the Clinical Learning Suite which combines high fidelity simulation, the use of standardized patients, and low fidelity task trainers to facilitate the development of clinical judgement as they move through the curriculum,” said Caitlin Stover, Ph.D., RN.
 Dean of Nursing.
 “The opportunity to have interactive classrooms and clinical labs equipped with the latest Apple technology will also engage the students in active learning strategies which is another means of developing their critical thinking and clinical reasoning skills.”

-The physician assistant floor will feature a practice lab with 11 exam tables for teaching how to properly diagnosis a condition.
+The new building will feature a practice lab with 11 exam tables for teaching how to properly diagnosis a condition.
 Two simulation labs, comparable to the nursing floor, complement four Objective Structured Clinical Examination rooms where live ‘patient-actors’ will dictate a script of medical maladies to teach students how to take a medical history, diagnose a patient and perform a physical exam.
 The clinical lab space also will serve as a learning environment for clinical procedures, such as suturing and interventional skills.
 The program will welcome its first cohort of students in January 2021.

 The building will also provide students of all academic disciplines a number of comfortable study lounges, break-out spaces and debriefing rooms, conference rooms, offices for faculty/staff/adjuncts and suites for each of the Deans.